File preparation and transfer

 • Files must not contain non-printable objects.
 Such as annotations or objects with an non-printing attribute assigned.

-THE QUALITY OF THE FILE, FONTS AND TEXTS
+THE QUALITY OF THE FILE, FONTS, TEXTS AND TRANSPARENT ELEMENTS

 • Black texts and barcodes should be prepared in one color (not in CMYK).
 No color profile should be attached to such text.
 Black text in CMYK is a common mistake.